Camp Shorabak: Accidents and incidents

 The base has been attacked several times including on 14 September 2012, when two United States Marine Corps (USMC) service personnel were killed and six USMC McDonnell Douglas AV-8B Harrier IIs were destroyed and two were "significantly damaged."
 Three refuelling stations were also destroyed, with six soft-skin aircraft hangars damaged.
 Of the 15 Taliban attackers, 14 were killed and 1 captured.

 In May 2013 the BBC obtained documents showing that up to 85 Afghan nationals were being detained at Camp Shorabak.
 Philip Hammond, the then defence secretary, confirmed that the UK was holding "80 or 90 Afghan detainees" at the base.
-The Ministry of Defence maintains the detention of the Afghans is legal.
+The Ministry of Defence maintained the detention of the Afghans is legal.

-On March 1, 2019, Taliban suicide bombers and gunmen made an early morning attack on Afghan forces at Camp Shorabak, killing 23, following another round of talks between U.S. and Taliban negotiators.
+On 1 March 2019, Taliban suicide bombers and gunmen made an early morning attack on Afghan forces at Camp Shorabak, killing 23, following another round of talks between U.S. and Taliban negotiators.
 According to an American military spokesman, U.S. Marine advisers (who suffered no casualties) helped Afghan troops repel the attack.